Information for complainants

 Wherever possible, try to resolve your complaint directly with the health service provider.
 If your complaint involves a hospital, you can contact the complaint liaison officer or patient representative.

-If this does not work, you can make a written complaint to the HSC.
-If you need help to put your complaint in writing, ring the HSC telephone advice line: 9am to 5pm Monday to Friday.
+If this does not work, you can make a written complaint to the OHSC.
+If you need help to put your complaint in writing, ring the OHSC telephone advice line.

 Response to your complaint

-HSC will send you a copy of the response and ask you to consider it.
+The OHSC will send you a copy of the response and ask you to consider it.
 This may be enough to resolve the complaint for you.
-If so, the file will be closed, You and the provider will be notified
+If so, the file will be closed, you and the provider will be notified.

 If you are not satisfied with the response

-HSC will discuss your unresolved issued with you to see if there is anything further that can be done and what your options are.
+The OHSC will discuss your unresolved issues with you to see if there is anything further that can be done and what your options are.

 You may be asked to provide information to support your complaint.
 This can include reports from current treating doctors, copies of hospitals records etc.